Santa Claus Is Comin' to Town: 1960s

 In 1962, the Four Seasons version charted at number 23 on Billboard.
 In 1963, producer Phil Spector included a version of the song on his rock album A Christmas Gift for You from Phil Spector performed by the Crystals.
+The refrain from that specific version would be used in several later covers, including those by the Jackson 5, Bruce Springsteen, and Mariah Carey.
 In 1965, the Supremes' version charted at number 4 in Singapore.